vsekhar/sync-space/README.md

-# sync-space
+# sync-ssh
-sync-space is a utility for detecting changes to a tree and updating a remote host.
-It can be used to maintain a code tree on a remote build box.
+sync-ssh gives you a remote shell while at the same time continuously syncing your local tree with the remote host.

+This is useful for remote development.
+Your code stays local (for IDE indexing and the like) but your tree is also visible and kept up-to-date on the remote host.
+The remote host (typically larger/faster) can then be used for builds and test.

 ## Prerequisites

  * rsync
  * ssh
+ * fswatch

 ## Usage

-To sync the current directory to a remote box under $HOME/my-project:
+To sync the current directory to a remote box under $HOME:

-    $ sync-space user@my-dev-box.cloud.com:my-project .
+    $ sync-ssh . user@host:

-Use Ctrl-C to disconnect.
+Exiting the remote shell also terminates the continuous sync.